|

 pounding his chest during this mock charge,

-enough to make your knees knock and heart
+to make your knees knock and heart miss a beat.

-miss a beat.
-As the gorillas grow more accustomed
+As the gorillas grow more accustomed to human

-to human presence, the charges do not happen
+presence, the charges do not happen so often.

-so often.
-Each gorilla group is only visited
+Each gorilla group is only visited for one hour

-for one hour a day by a limited number of
+a day by a limited number of people who have

 OTHER